CopernicaMarketingSoftware/AMQP-CPP/README.md

 Published messages are normally not confirmed by the server, hence there is no ChannelHandler::onPublished() method that you can implement to find out if a message was correctly received by the server.
-That's the design of the AMQP protocol, to not unnecessarily slow down message publishing.
+That's on purpose the design of the AMQP protocol, to not unnecessarily slow down message publishing.
 As long as no error is reported via the ChannelHandler::onError() method, you can safely assume that your messages were delivered.

-If you use the flags parameter to set either the option 'mandatory' or 'immediate' however, a message that could not be routed or directly delivered to a consumer is sent back to the client, and ends up in the ChannelHandler::onReturned() method.
-At the time of this writing, the 'immediate' option does not seem to be supported by RabbitMQ by the way.
+If you use the flags parameter to set either the option 'mandatory' or 'immediate', a message that could not be routed or directly delivered to a consumer is sent back to the client, and ends up in the ChannelHandler::onReturned() method.
+At the time of this writing however, the 'immediate' option does not seem to be supported by RabbitMQ.

 CONSUMING MESSAGES
 ==================

 WORK IN PROGRESS